 Q) When do applications close?

-A) Applications officially closed on 21 September 2018, however late abstract entries may still be accepted by clicking the Submission Form above.
+A) Applications officially close on 6 September 2019, however late abstract entries may still be accepted by clicking the Submission Form above.

 Q) When will I know if I’ve been accepted?